-Istoria hardwood flooring keeps some FSC certified flooring, meaning that it is sourced from forests managed in environmentally appropriate, socially beneficial, and economically viable ways.
+We can supply Istoria hardwood flooring that is FSC certified, meaning that it is sourced from forests managed in environmentally appropriate, socially beneficial, and economically viable ways.
 We are committed to ensuring that our products are ethically and sustainably produced, as well as being aesthetically pleasing.
 Please let us know if you would prefer FSC certified products before you purchase.

 WHAT IS FSC?